claudiovallejo/materiales-vallejo-history/development/README.md

     ...Stripe does it as well in their new homepage redesign for the footer cards...

     So?
 Are the companies I look up to wrong?
 This is one of the things I find challenging about web dev, there are so many *opinions* on how to build things *correctly*.
 If you happen to have read this, let me know [@claudiovallejop](https://twitter.com/claudiovallejop), would love to chat and listen to your opinion on this.

+### Day #3
+- **Date**: October 10th, 2016 @ 13:26 CDT
+- **Update**:
+  - Created responsive `about.html.erb`
+  - Created a local variable for `_contact.erb` to display/hide the header.
+  - Added a new image data model in `about.json`.
+- **Notes**:
+  - For `_contact.erb` I created a local variables that shows/hides the `<article>`'s `<header>`.
+I've read that it is not ok to create an article that doesn't have a header.
+  - Will not have a lot of time this week to work on this project.
+I'll be travelling and working on another client project.
+But I'll work on it whenever I have a small break.